GTekSD/RGX/README.md

-## 📝 To remove everything after a "TARGET_TEXT" in each line in Notepad
+## 📝 To remove everything after a "YOUR_TEXT" in each line in Notepad

 **Find what:**
 ```